gbmhunter/blog/content/electronics/general/kicad/kicad-tips-and-tricks/_index.md

 * rectifier
 * pspice
-* **sallen_key**
+* **sallen_key**: Another example using op-amps, this time setup to perform AC analysis (i.e. produce gain and phase plots).
+Simulates a Sallen-Key low-pass filter.

     {{% img src="kicad-sallen-key-simulation-schematic-screenshot.png" width="600px" caption="A screenshot of the Sallen Key simulation example that comes shipped with KiCad.
 Layout of circuit slightly adjusted to improve screenshot."%}}

     {{% img src="kicad-sallen-key-simulation-plots.png" width="700px" caption="The simulation plots for the op-amp output of the KiCad Sallen Key simulation example." %}}

 ### Simulation Specific Symbol Parameters